 The whole area is well geared up for visitors and away from the coast, there are lots of interesting places to visit, including Corfe Castle, the abandoned village of Tyneham and Brownsea Island.
 There’s also lots of accommodation available.

 Kew Gardens is a lovely place for a walk.
 It’s charming and different in every season.
 If you are in London at Christmas head to Kew Gardens as it gets a seasonal makeover and turns into a winter wonderland as lights glow along the path leading to a nicely decorated Christmas tree.
 The garden is really big and offers something for everyone.
 The lily pond looks like its straight out of a fairy tale.

-My favorite was the Treetop Walkway, as it offers a nice view to the whole garden and to London as well.
+My favourite was the Treetop Walkway, as it offers a nice view of the whole garden and to London as well.
 If you come to Kew Gardens you are guaranteed to have a nice day strolling through the park, watching the flowers and identifying birds.

 Winding 15 miles down the River Derwent from Matlock Bath to Derby the UNESCO site contains a number of mills dating back to the 18th and 19th century, including some of the worlds first ‘modern’ factories.